Why have the FCN partnered with Fourfivecbd and what is CBD?

 Whilst cbd now seems to be everywhere in the health and fitness market and whilst WADA have approve it’s use, there are still a high number of unregulated and un-checked CBD products on the market.
 Many products say one thing on the label and contain another in the bottle.
 And this is where the pitfall lies.
 CBD is a legal substance, but certain products may contain traces of banned (in-competition) products such as THC.

-We at the FCN want to educate our coaches and athletes and provide them with a high grade product, one which has been approved by Banned Substance Control Group (BSCG).
+We at the FCN want to educated our coaches and athletes and provide them with a high grade product, one which has been approved by Banned Substance Control Group (BSCG).

 We want to stop coaches and athletes buying badly sourced CBD products and risking the potential of failing a drugs test.